Taubie Kushlick: Career

 She was an honorary life member of the South African Association of Theatre Managements and patron of the Theatre Gallery Club.
 She also became the founder and director Taubie Kushlick Productions (Pty) Ltd. Awards bestowed upon her included the André Huguenet Memorial Medal for pioneering work in theatre, the B'nai B'rith Cultural Trophy, the Italian Cultural Medal and the Adelaide Ristori.
 She was also nominated as Woman of the Year on several occasions.

+Legacy

 In 1999, she was placed at no.88 in the They shaped our century survey, a top 100 list published about which people had the greatest influence on South Africa during the twentieth century.

+In 2024, at the South African Jewish Board of Deputies' 120th anniversary gala dinner, she was honoured among 100 remarkable Jewish South Africans who have contributed to South Africa.
+The ceremony included speeches from Chief Rabbi Ephraim Mirvis, and Kushlick was honoured with the likes of Nadine Gordimer and Helen Suzman.